Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- You are most likely to develop vitiligo before age 30 years, but it can occur at any age.
+- You are most likely to get vitiligo before 30 years of age, but it can happen at any age.

-- Vitiligo can be camouflaged or treated with medicines, creams, light therapy and surgery.
+- Vitiligo can be treated with medicines, creams, light therapy and surgery.

 What is vitiligo?

 Vitiligo is a skin condition where patches of skin become pale or white.
-It affects 1 to 2 in every 100 people.
+It affects about 2 people in every 100.

-If you have vitiligo, you are likely to otherwise be healthy.
-Vitiligo can cause emotional trauma because of the way the skin looks.
+If you have vitiligo, you are likely to be generally healthy in other ways.
+But you may feel upset because of how your skin looks.

 What are the symptoms of vitiligo?

-The most obvious symptom of vitiligo is having pale or white patches of skin.
-The white areas of skin usually have clear borders and there is no inflammation.
+The main symptom of vitiligo is having pale or white patches of skin.
+The white areas of skin usually have clear borders and there is no inflammation (swelling).

-Some people have white hairs in an area with vitiligo, and your head or facial hair might start to grey earlier than normal.
-The areas of vitiligo may be itchy or more sensitive.
+Your hair may also turn white in an area with vitiligo.
+So, your head or facial hair might turn grey earlier than usual.

-Vitiligo can spread to other parts of your body, especially during times of distress, stress, illness or pregnancy.
-Sometimes the vitiligo stays stable; sometimes, white patches can suddenly get their pigment back.
+Vitiligo can spread to other parts of your body, especially during times of:

-If you have vitiligo, you may not have any other medical problems, and many people with vitiligo stay in good health.
-However, if you have vitiligo you may also develop another autoimmune condition such as Graves’ disease (an overactive thyroid) or Hashimoto’s thyroiditis (an underactive thyroid), diabetes or pernicious anaemia.
+If you have vitiligo, you may not have any other medical problems.
+However, you may also get another autoimmune condition such as:

 What causes vitiligo?

-The cause of vitiligo is unclear, but it is thought to be an autoimmune condition, where your immune system attacks the cells that make pigment.
+The cause of vitiligo is unclear, but it’s thought to be an autoimmune condition.
+This is where your immune system attacks other cells in your body.
+In vitiligo it attacks the cells that make your skin colour (pigment).

 How is vitiligo diagnosed?

 Your doctor will talk to you and examine you.
-Diagnosing vitiligo is usually based on how it looks.
+Doctors usually diagnose vitiligo by how it looks.

 There are usually no specific tests you need to have.
 Your doctor may refer you for blood tests to check for autoimmune diseases.